-The University's capital assets, net of accumulated depreciation at June 30, 2020, was \$125.8 million, an increase of \$4.1 million.
-The increase represents the net effect of an increase in construction in progress of \$6.7 million and a decrease in capital assets, net of depreciation of \$2.6 million.
-The increase in construction in progress is mainly attributable to an increase in the new residence hall construction project of \$2.4 million and an increase in the Semans Arts & Administration building renovation project of \$4.8 million.
-For more information about the University's capital asset holdings, refer to Note 6 of the Notes to the Financial Statements.
+The University's capital assets, net of accumulated depreciation at June 30, 2021, was \$152.7 million, an increase of \$26.9 million.
+The increase represents the net effect of an increase in construction in progress (CIP) of \$20.7 million and an increase in capital assets, net of depreciation of \$6.3 million.
+The increase in construction in progress is mainly attributable to the net effect of increases in the New Residence Hall "Artist Village" construction of \$21.9 million, the Performance Place renovation of \$1.6 million, offset by the capitalization of completed projects such as the Semans Arts and Administration Building which decreased CIP in the amount of \$7.8 million.